 What are historical gold prices like?

-So, how has gold as an investment really performed over the years?
+So, how has gold as an investment really performed over the last few decades?
 Here are historic prices of gold from 1989 onwards.

 |Year||Price (USD/oz)||% Change|